elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 We still haven't figured out what to do when the timer reaches zero and the player hasn't collected enough coins.
-In this case, we'll take a similar approach to the one we used for the success state in that we want to show some game over text along with an option for the player to restart the game.
+In this case, we'll take a similar approach to the one we used for the success state in that we want to show some "Game Over" text along with an option for the player to restart the game.

 We'll start with a simple `viewGameOverScreenText` function for the text we want to display: